archiewald/archiewald.github.io/_posts/react-ts.md

 > Enable all strict type checking options.
 > Enabling --strict enables --noImplicitAny, --noImplicitThis, --alwaysStrict, --strictBindCallApply, --strictNullChecks, --strictFunctionTypes and --strictPropertyInitialization.

-Strict mode enables you to use all the power of TypeScript and not neglecting all the type checks possibilities.
-This will have implications in our code but let's talk about it later.
+Strict mode enables you to use the power of TypeScript and not neglecting type checks possibilities.
 You might not turn the `strict` mode if you transfer your JavaScript app to TypeScript but for a start it is definitely recommended.

 ## Coding an app

-Let's clear the app on the beginning, delete `App.css` and leave only dummy skeleton in `App.tsx`
+Let's clear the app on the beginning, delete `App.css` and leave only a dummy skeleton in `App.tsx`

 ```tsx
 import React, { Component } from "react";